-We expect that Paccal Vet will face competition from Palladia, made by Zoetis, Inc. We expect that Doxophos Vet will face competition from AT-004 and AT-005, made by Aratana Therapeutics, Inc., and that both Paccal Vet and Doxophos Vet will compete with the off-label use of chemotherapeutic drugs for humans.
+We expect that Paccal Vet will face competition from Palladia, made by Zoetis, Inc., and Masivet, made by AB Science S.A.
+We expect that Doxophos Vet will face competition from AT-004 and AT-005, made by Aratana Therapeutics, Inc., and that both Paccal Vet and Doxophos Vet will compete with the off-label use of chemotherapeutic drugs for humans.